hihihippp/scottsievert.github.io/src/source/_posts/2014-07-30-simple-python-parallelism.markdown

 On "basic" machines, such as this 4-core Macbook Air, I see parallelized results that run about twice as fast.
 On an 8-core iMac, it's about 4 times as fast.
-It seems like my operating system is only dedicating half the cores to this process, but I don't want to dig into that magic.
+It seems like my operating system is only dedicating half the cores to this process, but I don't want to dig into that magic[^reddit].

+[^reddit]:And <a href="http://www.reddit.com/r/Python/comments/2c6cor/simple_python_parallelism/cjcs3to">/u/longjohnboy did</a>.
+Apparently Intel uses hyperthreading to redefine cores.

 If you're running code that takes a long time to run and can be run in parallel, you probably should have access to a large supercomputing institute